-A Comprehensive Guide To Cost Basis For Real Estate And How To Calculate It
+Cost Basis Real Estate: How To Calculate

 What does the term “cost basis” refer to in real estate – and how can you calculate your cost basis in any given property?

 It’s a smart question to ask, as your cost basis in real estate holdings effectively determines how much (if any) money you’ll potentially be expected to pay tax on upon the sale of your property or assets at a later date.
 It’s important to speak with an accountant or tax professional about taxes that may relate specifically to your sale.